Michigan Racial Profiling Lawyer

 - Using racial background for reasons other than to describe physical descriptions of suspects

 Although in some cases it is required for police to use race in carrying out their duties, there is a fine line they must walk.
-For example, if a police officer uses race as a reason to stop, question, arrest, search, or convict a certain racial group disproportionately to other racial groups, this is known as a civil rights violation.
-There needs to more reason for a police officer to believe someone is guilty of a particular crime aside from their race.
+For example, if a police officer uses race as a reason to stop, question, arrest, search, or convict a particular racial group disproportionately to other racial groups, this is known as a civil rights violation.
+Race cannot be the sole reason for pulling someone over.

 Can I Protect Myself from Racial Profiling?

 Police officers ultimately have the right to pull you over for a traffic violation, regardless of your race.
 While you may not be able to tell if you’re being targeted for your race immediately, it’s important to remember that you have constitutional rights under the Fourth Amendment.
 There are a few ways you can try to protect yourself from racial profiling:

 - Understand your rights – when pulled over, a police officer can not search your vehicle without probable cause of illegal activity.

 - Obey the law – following all laws gives police officers less of a reason to pull you over in the first place, regardless of their motive.
 It also won’t give them probable cause to search or arrest you.

 - Do not argue with the officer – this may be difficult, especially if you are unfairly targeted, but it’s better to take your argument to court.
 Raising your voice or getting upset may lead to the officer making an arrest.